Sticky space

 • Dress up as a ____________ (perhaps as the school mascot)

 The ideas for this activity are limitless.
 And none of them are time-consuming.
-Once the principal understands what you are trying to accomplish they may think of their own ideas as well.
-Your main objective is to make these activities fun and entertaining for the students; otherwise it won’t motivate them to make the extra effort to bring in more sales.
+Once the principal understands what you are trying to accomplish, they may also think of their ideas.
+Your main objective is to make these activities fun and entertaining for the students; otherwise, it won't motivate them to make the extra effort to increase sales.

 Here are some fun school fundraising incentive ideas that utilize the principal to motivate your students to get out and sell.